drug-design/course/docs/chapters/structure-activity-relationships.md

 #### Small Modification that Substantially Alters the Geometry

-In the example shown below, a small structural modification, such as the replacement of the N-H by a N-CH<sub>3</sub> group, completely alters the conformational preference of the original molecule.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='structure-activity-relationships/small-modification-that-substantially-alters-geometry-fa72beee'><i class='fa fa-play' aria-hidden='true'></i></button>In the example shown below, a small structural modification, such as the replacement of the N-H by a N-CH<sub>3</sub> group, completely alters the conformational preference of the original molecule.
 This effect should not be overlooked when interpreting the biological activities of the two analogs.
 *[analog]: A molecule structurally similar to another, generally based on the same scaffold *[analogs]: A molecule structurally similar to another, generally based on the same scaffold *[nce]: New Chemical Entity: a compound not previously described.